snapplelevi/langston-thresholding/README.md

        `tar -cvzf thresholding.tar.gz ./langston-thresholding`

       This creates the tar.gz file of this package for R's `install.packages()` to install from source.
+This command assumes you are in the same directory of the cloned repo.

     3. After the tar.gz file for the package is created, run the `install.packages()` function with the newly created tar file: